slunsford/seanlunsford.com/src/posts/2025-09-22-tuesdays-and-travels.md

 [^h1b]: Like, say, an H-1B visa.
 Just to name a *totally* random example.

-[^uncharted]: I've since migrated to [a new site](https://tidytuesday.seanlunsford.com/2025/week-36/), which doesn't yet have interactive filtering.
+[^uncharted]: I’ve since migrated to [a new site](https://tidytuesday.seanlunsford.com/2025/week-36/), which doesn't yet have interactive filtering.
 There I just posted a handful of countries to compare.